 Lactic Acid Ratio

-Each protocol would be repeated for the desried number of reps.
+Repeat each protocol for the desired number of reps.

 Minimum work duration: 15 seconds, in order to promote the use of the lactic acid system rather than the ATP/CP system (creatine phosphate).

-Maximum work duration: this will vary depending on fitness level and lactic acid tolerance.
-For example, a highly trained athlete will be able to maintain a higher output for longer, resulting in higher lactic acid levels.
+Maximum work duration: this varies depending on fitness level and lactic acid tolerance.
+For example, a highly trained athlete can maintain a higher output for longer, resulting in higher lactic acid levels.

 Creatine phosphate (ATP/CP) ratios